-If you need a break from your living room, these lovely walks less than an hour away from Glasgow are worth getting your walking boots on for.
+If you need a break from your living room, our list of the very best walks in and around Glasgow, that are less than an hour away, is worth getting your walking boots on for.

 1. Pollok House